-If you wish for your personal data to be deleted, we do so within one working week.
+If you wish for your personal data to be deleted, we aim to do so within one working week, provided that there is no overriding reason to retain the information.
 We will respond before doing so though to ensure it was you that requested the deletion.
-Please contact us by e-mail at firstname.lastname@example.org.
+Please contact us by e-mail at email@example.com.

 Keeping your data secure

 Ensuring your personal data is kept and transferred securely is of the highest importance to us.

 We hold your personal data on our secure CRM platform and when appropriate on secure third party e-mailing platforms.

 Your personal data may be transferred to a country outside the European Economic Area (EEA).
 This may be required for the purposes of our staff based outside the EEA or where a supplier of a service is based outside the EEA.
 We will take all reasonable steps necessary to ensure your personal data is treated securely.
 This includes the use of Binding Corporate Rules and Model Contractual Arrangements as approved by the European Commission, and the EU-US Privacy Shield.

 We are committed to protecting the security of the personal data we hold.
 We deploy appropriate technical and organisational measures to ensure your personal data is kept securely and to prevent any unauthorised access.
 We have robust procedures and features in place to prevent such unauthorised access.